Shchusia/orchestrator_service/README_PYPI.md

 # orch_serv

-> A library for quickly creating services and orchestration services between many services in a microservice architecture
+> A library for microservice architecture, for interconnected services with different execution sequences, for orchestration services designed for such kind of services relationships.

 ### Installation